CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Introduction

 \section{Introduction}

-Multi-robot collaborative manipulation uses multiple robots to perform tasks that exceed the capabilities of a single robot.
+Multi-robot collaborative manipulation uses multiple robots to perform tasks that exceed the capabilities of a single robot \cite{lai2025roboballet,mandi2024roco,qin2025robofactory}.
 By extending manipulation ability from small objects to large items, this approach offers significant potential for applications in factory workshops, logistics, and domestic environments.

-Collaborative manipulation tasks can generally be categorized into two types: sequential processes\cite{mandi2024roco,zhang2024lamma}, where robots perform operations one after another, such as in an assembly line where one robot completes a task, then passes it to the next, which can also be called hand-over cooperation\cite{shome2019anytime}; and simultaneous collaborative manipulation (SCM)\cite{feng2020overview,liu2025planning}, where multiple robots interact with the same object at the same time, like jointly transporting a large item.
-For sequential processes, a heterogeneous robotic system can be employed to improve the efficiency\cite{chen2024textbf}.
-For SCM, the overall capability of the system to manipulate can be enhanced by enabling large objects manipulation, which offers broad application prospects \cite{feng2020overview,zhou2022topp}.
+Collaborative manipulation tasks can generally be categorized into two types: sequential processes\cite{mandi2024roco,zhang2024lamma}, where robots perform operations one after another, such as in an assembly line where one robot completes a task and then passes the object to the next robot, which can also be called hand-over cooperation\cite{shome2019anytime}; and simultaneous collaborative manipulation (SCM)\cite{feng2020overview,liu2025planning,qin2025robofactory}, where multiple robots interact with the same object at the same time, such as jointly transporting a large item.
+For SCM, the system's overall manipulation capability can be significantly enhanced by enabling the manipulation of large objects, which presents broad application prospects \cite{feng2020overview, zhou2022topp}.

 However, SCM is relatively under-explored.
 Previous studies exhibit several limitations.
-First, there is often a restriction on the number of robots in the team, with many methods only applicable to two robots\cite{gao2024coohoi,zhou2022topp,zhai20222,karim2025dg16m}.
-Second, most existing work primarily focuses on motion planning \cite{liu2025planning,matsuura2023development}, while paying limited attention to task and grasp planning throughout the manipulation process, making these solutions poor in generalization and hard to implement into real-world environments.
+First, many methods restrict the number of robots in the team and are only applicable to two robots\cite{gao2024coohoi,zhou2022topp,zhai20222,karim2025dg16m}.
+Second, most existing work primarily focuses on motion planning \cite{qin2025robofactory,liu2025planning,matsuura2023development}, while paying limited attention to task and grasp planning throughout the manipulation process, especially for large objects, which limits generalization and makes these solutions difficult to deploy in real-world environments.